-The financial institutions in Nigeria are of interest to the corporate investor who has a prominent stake in the economy.
-This is in consideration of the crises and revolution that attended the banking consolidation of 2009 that resulted in the sack of chief executives of five banks on account of allegations of bad corporate governance practices.
-This allegation was proved right, when one of the bank chief executive officers was convicted of bank fraud and was forced to forfeit assets worth N191 billion (Balogun, 2010).
+The financial institutions in Nigeria are of interest to every well meaning investor who has a stake in the economy.
+This is due to a replay of the revolution that attended the banking consolidation of 2005 in 2009.
+This resulted in the sack in one fell swoop, of executives of five banks on account of allegation of bad corporate governance practices.
+However, this allegation was proved right, when one of the bank chief executive officers was convicted of bank fraud and was forced to forfeit assets worth N191 billion (Balogun, 2010).
 Other six ex-bank chiefs had opted for plea bargaining negotiation with the anti-graft agency-the Economic and Financial Crime Commission (EFCC) (Ali, 2010).
+So far N747 billion has been reported as amount mismanaged by some banks as a result of poor corporate governance.
+Sunday sun October 2010 p 11.